- At least 30 million people of all ages and genders suffer from an eating disorder in the U.S. 1, 2

 - Every 62 minutes at least one person dies as a direct result from an eating disorder.3

-- Eating disorders have the highest morality rate of any mental illness.4
+- Eating disorders have the highest mortality rate of any mental illness.4

 - 13% of women over 50 engage in eating disorder behaviors.5